What'll it be? Blue, pink, yellow or silver? (Amazon)(Amazon)

 I tend to hold onto my tech for a while — some might say too long.
 I'm still mourning my classic iPod from 2009.
 If your tablet's more of a glorified coaster these days, it might be time for an upgrade.
 With the newest iPad set to drop on March 12, prices on the now-previous model have taken a dip — right now, the 10th-gen Apple iPad is $80 off, bringing it down to just $269.
 Whether you're streaming, working or doomscrolling, this deal is a solid excuse to finally level up.

-Our tech editor named this the "best tablet for 2024" owing to its "under-the-hood improvements, including a faster processor, more RAM (4GB instead of 3GB), Bluetooth 5.0 (up from 4.2) and a USB-C charging port."
+Broida named this the "best overall tablet," owing to its "under-the-hood improvements, including a faster processor, more RAM (4GB instead of 3GB), Bluetooth 5.0 (up from 4.2) and a USB-C charging port."

-Check out his roundup of the best tablets for more.
+Check out his roundup of the best tablets of 2024 for a full review.

 Hear ye, hear ye!
 Sales on Apple laptops are rare, but we've got a sweet one for ya.
 This 2022 MacBook Air is currently sitting pretty at a record-low price.
 It's selling fast, so don't be surprised if the stock runs out before everyone that wants one of these is able to click "Buy now."
 More than 2,300 people have left a five-star rating on this beauty, and for good reason.